Table Of Contents

 When running the Cal Grant from the district level, the Schools to be included in the Cal Grant report and extract also need to be selected before the Create Cal Grant Extract and Print Cal Grant GPA Listing buttons become available.

 The Print Cal Grant GPA Listing button will generate a report listing the students’ Cal Grant GPA.
 The GPA will be calculated for all academic coursework for the grades, terms and options selected.
-The listing can be viewed/printed from the screen or from the completion email sent to the user that generated the report.
+The listing can be viewed/printed from the screen or from the link in the completion email sent to the user that generated the report.
 Generating the Cal Grant GPA Listing will also update the Cal Grant GPA field in the Student Data table (STU.CGG).

 Click on the Create Cal Grant Extract button to create the extract.
 The extract will be in the Use Non-SSN Layout.
 As the extract is processing a red progress bar will display at the top of the page and a message will display under the Graduation Date indicating that the Cal Grant Export is running.